Detailed course offerings (Time Schedule) are available for

 Topics of current interest in industrial engineering.
 Prerequisite: graduate standing in Industrial Engineering or permission of instructor.
 Credit/no-credit only.
 Offered: W.

 View course details in MyPlan: IND E 592

 IND E 593 Seminar (-1)

-Covers systems engineering, project management, finance, economics, and a seminar on global technical topics.
-Offered: jointly with A A 595; AW.
+Covers systems engineering, project management, finance and economics in a global environment.
+Offered: AW.

 Project-based systems design course.
-Prerequisite: A A/INDE 595.
-Offered: jointly with A A 596; Sp.
+Prerequisite: IND E 595.
+Offered: Sp.